Course: Fundamentals of Neuroinformatics

 N/A

-- read and critically evaluate a simple scientific text
+- read and critically evaluate a relevant scientific text

 teaching methods